Systematic construction of stabilizer codes via gauging abelian boundary symmetries: Conclusion and outlook

-For the PEPO representations of both gauging maps we make a choice of unit cell such that a plaquette tensor on a given $\msf p^+\in\msf P(\triangle)^+$ is combined with a vertex tensor placed on the corresponding base point ${\rm bp}(\msf p^+)$.
-For the gauging map $\G$, the PEPO unit cell is then explicitly given by:

-where, as mentioned above, the +-type tensor is placed on a certain plaquette $\msf p^+\in\msf P(\triangle)^+$ and the Z-type tensor on the corresponding base point ${\rm bp}(\msf p^+)$.
-Analogously, the unit cell of the PEPO representation of $\widehat\G$ can be depicted as

-where now the Z-type tensor is placed on a plaquette $\msf p^+\in\msf P(\triangle)^+$ and the second tensor on the corresponding base point.

-In both cases it follows easily from the symmetry properties of the tensors, which can be derived from the identities given in \cref{sec:qformPEPOs} specialized to the case $\mbb Z_2$, that these gauging maps satisfy all required properties.

-\section{Conclusion and Outlook}
+\section{Conclusion and outlook}

 In this work we have put the iterative gauging paradigm of~\cite{Garre24} for abelian symmetries on a systematic footing and extended it to arbitrary dimensions and generic types of abelian symmetries.
 We provided explicit examples where the emergent states are three-dimensional.
-Concretely we have shown the emergence of surface codes and foliated type-I fracton codes from the iterative gauging of 0-form, 1-form, linear subsystem and Sierpinski fractal symmetry.
+Concretely we have shown the emergence of surface codes, foliated type-I fracton codes and non-foliated type-I fracton codes from the iterative gauging of 0-form, 1-form, linear subsystem and Sierpinski fractal symmetry respectively.

+The method proposed in this work resembles the \emph{sandwich} construction of SymTFT.
+In particular, we constructed states of the following form:

+made up of the gauging operator $\mc G$ of a $G$ symmetry, its dual $\widehat{\mc G}$ and states $\ket{\psi}, |\hat{\psi}\rangle$ symmetric under the initial abelian symmetry and its dual.
+For the case where the boundary supports an abelian 1-form symmetry, our method exactly recovers the quantum double in correspondence with the SymTFT proposal.
+The symmetries of this sandwich state are considered as stabilizer local Hamiltonian terms giving rise to the Hamiltonian:

+where the bulk terms only depend on the symmetry $G$ and the boundary terms depend on the quantum phase of $\ket{\psi}$.

 We predict a number of ways in which this framework can be further refined and propose the following open problems.
 From the case of the emergent surface codes, it is clear that further refinement is required to accommodate boundary conditions hosting SPT phases on top of the partial symmetry breaking.
-It is plausible that similar to the lower-dimensional case~\cite{Garre24} this requires modification of the boundary stabilizers.
+It is plausible that akin to the lower-dimensional case~\cite{Garre24} this requires modification of the boundary stabilizers.
 A similar question arises regarding the boundary conditions of the emergent anisotropic models studied in \cref{sec:FractonLSS}.
-In particular, it would be revealing to study boundaries that (potentially partially) break translation symmetry
+In particular, it would be revealing to study boundaries that (potentially partially) break translation symmetry.
+It is plausible to expect that by including boundary states which realize different symmetry breaking patterns in distinct regions, we could realize domain walls in the emergent orders such as the electromagnetic domain wall in the three-dimensional toric code~\cite{Delcamp21}.
+One could also wonder to what extent our framework is exhaustive in producing classes stabilizer codes.